dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 **Features:**

+*   Version 4.6 adds HTML format emails, as well as per sheet options for recipients of signup confirmation and clear emails, along with a mobile CSS option to collapse the tables to a single column format for smaller screens, and many other new features and settings.
 *   Version 3.6 adds the ability to Reschedule a sheet to new date and times, copy a sheet with new dates and times, or create multiple copies of a sheet at specified day intervals.
 These new functions allow optionally copying the signups, and have a new email template to notify those signups of the new dates and times.
 *   [pta_user_signups] shortcode allows you to show a list of the current logged in user's signups on any page (with clear links, if allowed).
 *   Integrates with the GDPR privacy functions of WordPress 4.9.6.
 Exported personal data from WordPress will include any signups for the specified email or user ID associated with that email.
 If the user requests their data be deleted, that same user signup data will be deleted along with all other WordPress data for that user.